afnamal/chat-site/README.md

 This project is licensed under the MIT License.
 Contact

-For any questions or feedback, please reach out to afnamal@hotmail.com.
+For any questions or feedback, please contact afnamal@hotmail.com.